CodeFromAnywhere/typerepo/README.md

 ---
 headerImage: ![](./banner.png)
-headerTitle: The developers platform for web3 has arrived
+headerTitle: The developers framework for web3 has arrived
 headerSubTitle: "As fast as no-code, as flexible as any other framework"
 header_markdownCallToActionSlugs: typescript-course, join-our-bootcamp
 markdownCallToActionSlugs: join-our-bootcamp, typescript-course